-There was no income tax expense or benefit for the three month period ended March 31, 2017.
-The income tax expense for the three month period ended March 31, 2016 was \$0.2 million.
+There was no income tax expense or benefit for the nine-month period ended September 30, 2017.
+The income tax expense for the nine-month period ended September 30, 2016 was \$1.8 million.
 Any net incomes from the operations of our Cayman Island entities are not subject to income tax.
-The operations of our U.S., Bermuda, and Irish entities did not generate a current tax expense due to the operating performance and the availability of tax losses from prior tax years.
+The operations of our U.S., Bermuda, and Irish entities did not generate a current tax expense, due to the operating performance and the availability of tax losses from prior tax years.
 The utilization of tax losses results in a reduction in deferred tax assets and a corresponding reduction in the valuation allowance established against those deferred tax assets.
-The income tax expense for the three period ended March 31, 2016 were due to an increase of the deferred tax liability for items reversing outside of the 15 year net operating loss carry-forward period in the U.S.

-As of March 31, 2017, we had total unrecognized tax benefits (excluding interest and penalties) of \$1.5 million, the recognition of which is not expected to create a tax benefit at the effective tax rate for the applicable period.
-The total unrecognized tax benefits figure (excluding interest and penalties) and the resulting tax benefit recognition figure were unchanged from March 31, 2017 and December 31, 2016.
+As of September 30, 2017, we had total unrecognized tax benefits (excluding interest and penalties) of \$1.5 million, the recognition of which is not expected to create a tax benefit at the effective tax rate for the applicable period.
+The total unrecognized tax benefits figure (excluding interest and penalties) and the resulting tax benefit recognition figure were unchanged from December 31, 2016.

-As of March 31, 2016, we had total unrecognized tax benefits (excluding interest and penalties) of \$1.5 million, the recognition of which is not expected to create a tax benefit at the effective tax rate for the applicable period.
-The total unrecognized tax benefits figure (excluding interest and penalties) and the resulting tax benefit recognition figure changed from March 31, 2016 and December 31, 2015 due to the expiration of the statute of limitations for a portion of the unrecognized tax benefits.
+As of September 30, 2016, we had total unrecognized tax benefits (excluding interest and penalties) of \$1.5 million, the recognition of which is not expected to create a tax benefit at the effective tax rate for the applicable period.
+The total unrecognized tax benefits figure (excluding interest and penalties) and the resulting tax benefit recognition figure were unchanged from December 31, 2015.